Band students, parents and alumni turn out for fall tradition

 Volunteers directed the bands in intervals from bus to warmup fields to the gates of the field, where bands awaited orders to march forward and set up their props, stands, tarps and giant crayon boxes for timed performances.

-Santiago, a junior, hopes to study to enter journalism, perhaps television.
-But music will always be part of her life, she said.

-Along with that progression of the shows and the season comes the growth of the students themselves, Wadkins confirmed.
-The new seniors adapt to their leadership roles.
-The freshmen accept the challenge.
-A community evolves.

-Those shows and communities will grow yet again this Saturday at Homestead, but this time under the authority of the Indiana State School Music Association.
+Many of those shows, and others, will be presented again this Saturday at Homestead, but this time under the authority of the Indiana State School Music Association.
 Scholastic class bands will present their shows and find out whether they’ve earned an invitation to the state finals.
-Those who meet that rating will accept their awards and applaud their rival schools with respect.
-Those who end their seasons will accept and applaud in identical fashion, without missing a snap in their salute or a smile in their pose.

 Open Class bands will perform for pride and judges’ ratings, preparing for later pass-or-fail events leading up to a separate state finals.